Critical security flaw in CUPS on GNU/Linux September-October 2024: What you need to know

 "Some rumors suggest that this flaw is linked to vulnerabilities in CUPS, the printing service.
 Yes, your printers may be at the heart of it all.
 To be confirmed.

-According to some hypotheses, the problem could be linked to buffer overflow or a race condition."
+According to some hypotheses, the problem could be linked to a buffer overflow or a race condition."

 Extract from the LinkedIn post of Naïm Aouaichia, cybersecurity engineer